jpeddicord/askalono/README.md

 where `<filename>` is a file (not folder) containing license text to analyze.
 In many projects, this file is called `LICENSE` or `COPYING`. askalono will analyze the text and output what it thinks it is.

+If askalono can't identify a file, it may simply be a license it just doesn't know.
+But, if it's actually source code with a file header (or footer, or anything in between) it may be able to dig deeper.
+To try this, pass the `--optimize` flag:

+    askalono id --optimize <filename>

+If you'd like to discover license files within a directory tree, askalono offers a `crawl` action:

+    askalono crawl <directory>

 ### As a library

 At the moment, `Store` and `LicenseContent` are exposed for usage.
-These have a relatively sane API, if unergonmic.
-Expect improvements in usage and documentation here.

 The best way to get an idea of how to use askalono as a library in its early state is to look at the [example](./examples/basic.rs).
-As of 0.2.0, decent documentation is available via docs.rs, and if the maintainer remembers to, they will add a link here once that's generated. (hint hint)
+Some examples are also available in the [documentation](https://docs.rs/askalono).

 ## Details